Engee documentation

 Details

-Whether to account for transient effects in the fluid system caused by valve opening.
-Checking Opening dynamics approximates the opening conditions by introducing a first order lag in the flow response.
-The Opening time constant parameters also affect the modelled opening dynamics.
+Is it necessary to take into account the transient effects in the fluid system caused by the opening of the valve?
+Check the box Opening dynamics approximates the opening conditions by introducing a first-order delay into the flow response.
+The Opening time constant parameter also affects the simulated opening dynamics.

 Default value